 Three lessons can be learned from this sequence of events that ended in the creation of the CIA.

 First, America before the 1930s was in grave danger as it lacked any mechanism to respond in-kind to active information warfare measures taken by foreign adversaries to undermine a political system.
 A rush to correct this disadvantage was felt by the U.S. presidential election winner of 1932, given no capabilities on par with German military intelligence methods that had been generating Nazi sympathizers.
 Moving early and quickly was essential to having later success in information warfare.

 Second, America in the 1940s benefited from establishing its own brand of professional spy service (information collection and analysis group) to support its military campaigns heading into neutral third-party states.
 Their mission was to reduce resistance, minimize casualties, and maintain domestic support.

-Third, the expansive global role the U.S. was holding after WWII meant it felt pressure to further expand and maintain its centralized collection of data, and to continue warding off apathy in the face of veiled yet serious threats to democracy.
-Such mass collection of data for analysis continues as the foundation of intelligence programs to this day.
+Third, the expansive global role the U.S. was holding after WWII meant it felt pressure to further expand and maintain its centralized collection of data, and to use propaganda to continue warding off apathy in the face of veiled yet serious threats to democracy.12 Such mass collection of data for analysis continues as the foundation of intelligence programs to this day.
 Superiority in conflict was achieved by knowing everything possible about an adversary, as a gateway to influencing their decisions and armed political outcomes.